CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 ### 1.2 Creating a Custom Docker Container

-1. Creating a war file (see https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-ee-application.html)
+1. Creating a war file (for all the details, see https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-ee-application.html)

 First, create a directory (folder) called "docker"; remember where it is.